2019 Legislative Program

 Sixty-five per cent of local public safety services are provided by local police departments in Virginia.
 HB599 strives to equalize state funding between cities, counties and towns with police departments and localities in which the sheriff provides law enforcement.
 While state funding increased in the 2018-2020 biennium budget, there are still significant shortfalls between state funding for police departments and sheriffs.

 (VML priority position)

 Localities should not continue to bear a disproportionate share of jail costs given the State’s mandate to share responsibility for local jail operations.

 The criminal justice system is also increasingly dealing with individuals with mental health and substance use disorder issues, which places tremendous stress on the system.
 In accordance with best practices, Fairfax County has increased focus on diversion programs; however, such efforts require significant time and resources from court employees.
-Specialty courts and dockets would enhance diversion efforts by ensuring appropriate treatment for individuals with substance abuse issues, mental illness, or developmental disabilities who come into contact with the criminal justice system for low-level offenses.

 The City of Fairfax also supports raising the pay differential for the general registrar consistent with the other constitutional officers.
 While the Code of Virginia stipulates that 100% of the salary for the registrar should be paid by the state, currently the city is assuming 52% of the salary of our registrar.

 STEP-VA System Transformation, Excellence and Performance in Virginia